aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

 Configuration - Behind the Scenes
 =================================

-Here is a little explanation on what goes on behind the scenes when you configure a node, such as specifying ``show_labels: True`` for ``draw.bbox``.
+Here is an explanation on what goes on behind the scenes when you configure a node.
-Every node has a default set of configuration.
+Every node has a set of default configuration.
 For instance, ``draw.bbox`` default configuration is:

 .. code-block:: yaml
    :linenos: